The outfit challenge of High School Reunions

 Should you dress like back then?

 By all means no!
 No, no, no!
 Dress according to who you are today.
 High school is how many years ago?
 30, 35, 40?
 Eons, light years?
-Most likely they have self adhesive name tags.
+Most likely they have self-adhesive name tags.
 Furthermore, you most likely only remember the names of whom you liked and whom you disliked back then.
 For the first you cared, for the latter you didn’t.
-You probably preferred to see them backs anyway.
+You probably preferred to see their backs anyway.
 The rest was just below your radar screen, i.e. they were there, but invisible.
+Probably some are still invisible.
 Thus, dress who you are now, dress to represent the person (you) that you became.
-Be yourself. you achieved a lot and have gone a long way from back then.Avoid the mistake to give you a makeover for a high school reunion.
+Be yourself.
+You achieved a lot and have gone a long way from back then.Avoid the mistake to give you a makeover for a high school reunion.
 Click To Tweet

 The most important thing is to feel confident and comfortable.
 Recall there may be all those awkward situations like meeting your former bully, former high school sweetheart, your ex-boyfriend, or even ex-husband when you married your high school sweetheart.
 Also it takes nerves when there is this one competitive person who always had to be the best, the most beautiful, the most sexiest, the most popular, the most who knows what.
 Most likely that classmate still has this attitude.
 That person will have maxed out their credit card to be dressed in all upscale designer telling you that they became rich in the stock market, married a millionaire, won the lottery, you get the idea.
 Be confident, just find an excuse to go away.
 Restroom, refill, making a call, whatever excuse comes up your mind.
 Most likely that person has a terrible evening anyhow.
 Wearing these clothes with the price tags carefully taped on the inside to stay inside so the pieces can be exchanged at Neiman Marcus or 5th Avenue the next day to “reset” the credit card.